sandrina-p/workshop-a11y-fundamentals/OUTLINE.md

 ## Lvl 5: A11Y with product team

 - 10. 🎯 Accessible Acceptance Criteria
-      Context: Show a e-commerce page to add a product to favorites.
+      Context: Show an e-commerce page to add a product to favorites.
       Goal: Write an acceptance criteria witth A11Y in mind.

 ## Next steps